A Bridge Too Far (film): Production

 Air filming was done in the first weeks of September 1976, culminating in a series of air drops of a total of 1,000 men.
 (Note: A member of the 1st Battalion The Parachute Regiment claims there were no more than 200 men involved.
 Parachute drops were conducted by the 1st Battalion The Parachute Regiment, only 100 jumpers plus support, 10 man sticks per Dakota.)
 Supplies were dropped from a number of Dakota aircraft.
 The Dakotas were gathered by the film company Joseph E. Levine Presents Incorporated.
 All aircraft were required to be CAA (Civil Aviation Authority) or FAA (Federal Aviation Administration) registered and licensed to carry passengers.
 An original deal for the purchase of 10 fell through when two airframes were rejected as passenger configured without the necessary jump doors.

 Eleven Dakotas were procured.
-Two ex-Portuguese Air Force, 6153 and 6171 (N9984Q and N9983Q), and two from Air Djibouti, operating from Djibouti in French Somaliland, F-OCKU and F-OCKX (N9985Q and N9986Q) were purchased by Joseph E. Levine.
+Two ex-Portuguese Air Force, 6153 and 6171 (N9984Q and N9983Q), and two from Air Djibouti, operating from Djibouti, F-OCKU and F-OCKX (N9985Q and N9986Q) were purchased by Joseph E. Levine.
 Three Danish Air Force K-685, K-687, and K-688, and four Finnish Air Force C-47s, DO-4, DO-7, DO-10 and DO-12, were loaned for the duration of the parachute filming.

 Aircraft 6171 doubled as the camera ship on most formations, with a camouflaged Piper Aztec, G-AWDI.
 A camera was mounted in the astrodome, one on the port upper mainplane surface, with a third camera on the outside of the forward port cabin window and a fourth under the aircraft centre section.
 In addition, centre escape hatches were removed to make additional camera ports available, provided that no troops were aboard during filming.
 A second Aztec, G-ASND, was a backup camera ship on some shots, but it was not camouflaged.
 An Alouette, G-BDWN, was also employed.
 After a mishap with G-AWDI, two locally hired Cessna 172s, PH-GVP and PH-ADF, were also used.
 Ten Horsa glider replicas were built, but a windstorm damaged almost all of them.
 Seven or eight were hastily repaired for the shoot.